-Welcome to Open Vault, the home of WGBH Media Library and Archives (MLA).
-We provide online access to unique and historically important content produced by the public television and radio station WGBH.
-Since launching in 2007, the ever-expanding site contains video, audio, images, searchable transcripts, and resource management tools, all of which are available for individual and classroom learning.
+Welcome to Open Vault!
+On this website, GBH Archives provides online access to unique and historically important content produced by the public television and radio station GBH.
+Open Vault contains video, audio, images, searchable transcripts, and resource management tools, all of which are available for individual and classroom learning.

 As America's preeminent public broadcasting producer, the source of fully one-third of PBS' prime-time lineup, GBH has been on the front lines of history for nearly seven decades.
 GBH productions - from local radio and television to nationally distributed programming - have documented our collective cultural heritage in moving images and sound.
 In 1979, GBH became the first public broadcasting station to develop an archive, staffed by professional archivists.
 For more than 35 years, MLA staff have preserved, cataloged, and provided access to materials produced by GBH.
 We currently manage and preserve nearly 1 million audio, video, film, and digital assets dating back to 1947.

 In 2013, the Corporation for Public Broadcasting selected GBH and the Library of Congress as the permanent stewards of the American Archive of Public Broadcasting, an initiative seeking to identify, preserve and make accessible significant historical content created by public media, and to preserve at-risk public media before its content is lost to posterity.
 Approximately 40,000 hours of content comprising 68,000 programs, contributed by 100 stations across the country, have been digitized.
 We provide access to nearly 12,000 of these programs, which are available online at americanarchive.org.